 Even though the numbers have increased, still rather few of the frozen oocytes have so far been thawed, fertilized and transferred, except for oocyte donation cycles.
 We can therefore not yet account for the results of those treatments.

-Figure 25 Number of cycles with freezing of own oocytes.
+Figure 27.
+Number of cycles with freezing of autologous oocytes.
 Public/private.

-Figure 26 Reasons for oocyte freezing.
+Figure 28.
+Reasons for oocyte freezing.
 Public/private/total.